-As investors and homeowners grapple with concerns over the value of their investments, many are asking the question; “How will Coronavirus (covid-19) impact the value of my home or investment properties?”.
-While it’s still early EffectiveAgents does have some insight on how Coronavirus might impact the US real estate market.
+As investors and homeowners grapple with concerns over the value of their investments, many are asking the question; “How will Covid-19 impact the value of my home or investment properties?”.
+While it’s still early EffectiveAgents.com does have some insight on how Coronavirus might impact the US real estate market.

-The Impact Of Coronavirus on Real Estate Markets Won’t Be Clear Until Summer 2020
+The Impact Of Covid-19 on Real Estate Markets Won’t Be Clear Until Summer 2020

 The sales cycle in real estate is so drawn out that it’s difficult to tell how the novel virus will impact US real estate markets, nevertheless, there are some leading indicators that are suggesting that housing inventories may rise.
 For example, showing data has dipped over the last few weeks, meaning there are fewer buyers out looking at homes right now.
 January through April are always slow months because of winter’s grip on most of the country.
 In the US and most health experts expect the virus to taper off after temperatures warm up.
 HUD data released in February showed a very strong residential real estate market but this data doesn’t reflect the potential fallout from the virus.
 EffectiveAgents.com has been concerned about overall housing inventory for several months, so, an increase in overall inventory is actually a welcome event that could bring some stability to this relentless seller’s market.

-The EffectiveAgent’s team believes that any decrease in demand for housing because of Coronavirus will be offset by the undeniable temptation of historically low mortgage rates.
+The EffectiveAgents.com team believes that any decrease in demand for housing because of Coronavirus will be somewhat offset by the undeniable temptation of historically low mortgage rates.
 Further, growing housing inventories would be a welcome and positive development for the US real estate market.

-Reasons Coronavirus will probably not have a major impact on the US real estate market
+Reasons Covid-19 will have a muted impact on the US real estate market

 - Housing is seen as a safe haven, free from stock market gyrations.